Inflationary Decoherence from the Gravitational Floor: Environmental correlators for

-These show that the leading contribution for the real and imaginary part of each correlator is UV finite and universal -- {\it e.g.}~independent of $k_\UV$.
-The correlator that grows the fastest as $z \to 0$ is the real part of the $\zeta$-$\zeta$ correlator, which scales as $z^{-6}$ with a coefficient that (crucially) is \emph{positive}.
-It is crucial this is positive because when $z$ is small this contributes the dominant part of the eigenvalue of $h_{\bmk}^{rs}$ (and this must be positive).
+These show that the leading contribution for the real and imaginary part of each correlator is UV divergent and dependent of $k_\UV$.
+The correlator that grows the fastest as $z \to 0$ is the real part of the $\zeta$-$\zeta$ correlator, which scales as $z^{-4}$.

-We also see that some terms in the full result do diverge as $\varepsilon\rightarrow 0$, but the divergences only show up in terms that are subdominant in $z$ and so compete with other subdominant contributions like the non-Markovian terms involving $\partial_\eta^n \varrho$ (which are also divergent).
+We expect that some terms in the full result do diverge as $\varepsilon\rightarrow 0$, but the divergences only show up in terms that are subdominant in $z$ and so compete with other subdominant contributions like the non-Markovian terms involving $\partial_\eta^n \varrho$ (which are also divergent).
 All UV divergences must in the end be absorbed into renormalizations of couplings in $\scrH_{\rm eff}$.
-Since hamiltonian evolution cannot contribute to the decoherence this ensures that the leading contribution to the purity does not compete with any counterterms and so must necessarily be positive and UV finite within a reliable approximation scheme, and we are gratified that it is.
+Since hamiltonian evolution cannot contribute to the decoherence this ensures that the leading contribution to the purity does not compete with any counterterms and so must necessarily be positive and UV finite within a reliable approximation scheme, though proving this requires also computing the contributions from environmental tensor modes not computed here.